 Woodworking & forest management: tradition and innovation in Galicia.

-Participants from the postponed course in 2020 will be offered first choice on any rescheduled courses in 2021.
+Participants from the postponed course in 2020 will be offered first choice on any rescheduled courses in 2022.
+As soon as we have course dates and communicated with the 2020 group we will post any availability for the course.

 Hosts: XERA Agency for Forest Based Industries Galicia